AdaCore/spark2014/docs/ug/install.rst

 Installation of |GNATprove|
 ===========================

-In general, you will need to install a recent version of GNAT (that supports Ada 2012 syntax) to compile |SPARK| programs.
+In general, you will need to install a recent version of GNAT toolchain (that supports Ada 2012 syntax) to compile |SPARK| programs.
+You will need to install one toolchain for each platform that you target, for example one toolchain for native compilation on your machine and one toolchain for cross compilation to an embedded platform.

 For analyzing |SPARK| programs, we recommend to first install GPS and then install |GNATprove| under the same location.
 Alternatively, you can install the GNATbench plug-in for Eclipse instead of GPS, using the Eclipse installation mechanism.
+The same version of GPS or GNATbench can support both native and cross compilations, as well as |SPARK| analysis.

 If you choose to install |GNATprove| in a different location, you should also modify the environment variables ``GPR_PROJECT_PATH`` (if you installed GNAT).